 Step 3: Convert the Path to a Selection

-Once you’ve closed the path, you need to convert it to a selection.
+Once you have chosen the desired area, you need to convert it to a selection.

 Step 4: Apply Gaussian Blur to the Selected Area

-Go to Filter > Gaussian Blur… The Gaussian Blur window will appear.
+Go to Filter > Blur > Gaussian Blur, and the Gaussian Blur window will appear.

-You can drag the image in the Gaussian Blur window to look for the object you’re going to blur.
-If you find it too small, tick the Preview box and the result of the Gaussian Blur filter will be visible in the photo.
+You can drag the image in the Gaussian Blur window to look for the object you are going to blur.
+If you find it too small, tick the Preview box, and the result of the Gaussian Filter blur will be visible in the image.

-Drag the Radius slider until you’re satisfied with the amount of blur.
+Drag the Radius slider until you are satisfied with the amount of blur.